bkuhn/talks/LinuxFestNorthWest-2011/Compliance/compliance.markdown

 + Conservancy Microblog: @conservancy (on identi.ca and twitter)

-This talk and the slides are
+This talk and the slides are:

 Copyright &copy; 2008, 2009, 2010, 2011 Bradley M. Kuhn.